 Our latest Artist You Need To Know is Anne Truitt (1921 – 2004).
-She was an American artist, working primarily in sculpture, of great significance in the mid 20th century, and whose massive, stark – but often striking – works were primarily made by hand, not employing industrial or fabricated processes (she employed no studio assistant, and sanded, prepped and painted herself, after receiving the pieces from a nearby lumber yard where the base sculptures were made to her specifications).
+She was an American artist, working primarily in sculpture, of great significance in the mid 20th century, and whose massive, stark – but often striking – works were a combination of industrial or fabricated processes and Truitt’s modifications (she employed several studio assistants, who assisted with the sanding, prepping and painting, after receiving the pieces from a nearby lumber yard where the base sculptures were made to her specifications).
 Truitt has been described as a major figure of the Minimalist movement, but she’s very notable for how she contrasted to her contemporaries (in that movement) in both form and concept.
 Her uniqueness was not just in fashioning the works herself, or her use of vibrant, hand painted colours, but also in that she was always concerned with “the relationship between meaning and form.
 “Art comes into the highest part of the mind, with which we can know the presence of God…But we have to pay attention to that area in order to notice the grace, or even perhaps to attract it.”

 Truitt – like the painter Agnes Martin – can be argued to have more commonalities with Abstract Expressionism, as ‘her art was suffused with emotion, and she wished to engage the viewer on a bodily level in order to elicit the viewer’s emotional response.’ (both citations above are from here)